oracle/graal/truffle/docs/bytecode_dsl/Optimization.md

 ## Quickening

 [Quickening](https://dl.acm.org/doi/10.1145/1869631.1869633) is a general technique to rewrite an instruction with a specialized version that (typically) requires less work.
-Bytecode DSL supports quickened operations, which handle a subset of the specializations defined by an operation.
+The Bytecode DSL supports quickened operations, which handle a subset of the specializations defined by an operation.

 Quickened operations can reduce the amount of work required to evaluate an operation.
 For example, a quickened operation that only accepts `int` inputs can avoid operand boxing and the additional type checks required by the general operation.